Sequence Quality Control

 Results:

-The reads are
+- The reads are 251 nucleotides in length.

-Based on the header information ...
+- Based on the header information from the FASTQ files:

-R1 head: @M01072:41:000000000-A942B:1:1101:11853:2457 1:N:0:1
+R1 head: @M01072:41:000000000-A942B:1:1101:11853:2457 1:N:0:1<br>

-R2 head: @M01072:41:000000000-A942B:1:1101:11853:2457 2:N:0:1
+R2 head: @M01072:41:000000000-A942B:1:1101:11853:2457 2:N:0:1<br>

-R1 tail: @M01072:41:000000000-A942B:1:2114:18740:28782 1:N:0:1
+R1 tail: @M01072:41:000000000-A942B:1:2114:18740:28782 1:N:0:1<br>

-R2 tail: @M01072:41:000000000-A942B:1:2114:18740:28782 2:N:0:1
+R2 tail: @M01072:41:000000000-A942B:1:2114:18740:28782 2:N:0:1<br>

 Read Count

 .
-But, instead of counting lines with >
+So, instead of counting >

-we could look for lines with @
+, we count lines that begin with @

-We use zcat
+files, we use zcat

 (or gzcat